mepster/wensn/README.md

 # Reading the Wensn WS1361 Sound Pressure Level (SPL) Meter over USB (on the Raspberry Pi)

 The Wensn WS1361 is a cheap but decent quality Sound Level Meter from China.
-You can get it on Aliexpress for $25-30, for example here: https://www.aliexpress.com/item/32328084637.html
+You can get it on Aliexpress for $25-30, for example here: https://www.aliexpress.com/item/32328084637.html Make sure you get the one with the USB cable.

 ![WS1361](https://github.com/mepster/wensn/blob/master/WS1361.png)